Connecting the CurrentWare Clients (Remote workers)

 #1 – Configure Port Forwarding on your CurrentWare Server

 First, you will need to set up your CurrentWare Server on a network that has a Public Static IP address (obtained from your Internet service provider).

-Then, you will need to configure your router’s setting.
+Then, you will need to configure your router’s settings.
 On your router’s configuration page, go to the Port Forwarding Settings

-Forward the following port traffic to the IP address of your CurrentWare Server computer.
+Forward the CurrentWare port traffic to the LAN IP address of your CurrentWare Server

-This is a sample picture of a Linksys router’s port forwarding configuration screen.
-If you are not using Linksys, the menu items and labels may vary.
+This is a sample picture of a router’s port forwarding configuration screen.
+The menu items and labels may vary.